kstrauser/freeradical/README.md

     - Configures Nginx with a valid SSL cert, courtesy of Let's Encrypt

 If the winds are blowing right and our friends in [Witches Town](https://witches.town/about) have said the right incantations, you should be able to log into your new Mastodon instance.
 Congratulations!

+### Notes

+The `first_run.yml` playbook can only be run one time, because it logs in as root and then disables root logins.
+You only need to run those steps once ever per server anyway.

+The `install_mastodon.yml` playbook is idempotent.
+It describes the expected state of the running system and only takes the actions necessary to make your Mastodon installation look that way.
+If neither it nor the state of your server have changed, running it again won't alter your server at all.

 ## About